floork/template/CONTRIBUTING.md

 # Contribution Guidelines

-Welcome to our project!
-We appreciate your interest in contributing.
-Please take a moment to review these guidelines before getting started.
+Welcome to my dotfiles repository!
+Below are some guidelines for contributing:

 ## Purpose of the Repository

-This repository is dedicated to [briefly describe the purpose of your project].

-## Prerequisites

-Before you start contributing, make sure you have:

-- [List any prerequisites or requirements here]
+This repository contains my personal dotfiles, configurations, and scripts tailored to customize and enhance my development environment.

-## Setting Up the Development Environment
+## Setting Up

-To set up your development environment, follow these steps:

-1. [Provide step-by-step instructions for setting up the environment]
+No specific setup is required since this repository is for personal use only.

 ## Branching Strategy

-We use the following branching strategy:

-- [Explain your branching strategy and any naming conventions]
+There's no strict branching strategy for personal dotfiles.

 ## Code Style and Guidelines

-Please adhere to our coding style and guidelines.
-You can find details in our [style guide](link-to-style-guide).
+There are no specific code style guidelines.
+Just aim for readability and consistency.

 ## Commit Guidelines

-When making commits, follow these guidelines:

-- Use clear and concise commit messages.
+Keep commit messages clear and concise.
-- Reference related issues using "Fixes #123" if applicable.

 ## Pull Request Process

-To submit a pull request (PR):

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Open a PR with a clear title and description.
-6. Mention any related issues or discussions.
+Since this repository is for personal use, pull requests are not accepted.

 ## Code Review Process

-PRs will be reviewed by the team.
-Address feedback promptly and professionally.
+N/A

 ## Testing Guidelines

-Make sure to test your changes.
-Use the following steps for testing:

-1. [Explain how to run tests and what testing frameworks to use]
+N/A

 ## Documentation

-Keep our documentation up-to-date.
-Update documentation along with code changes.
+Keep the README up-to-date with any significant changes.

 ## Licensing

-This project is licensed under [Your License].
-By contributing, you agree to license your contributions under the same terms.
+This project is licensed under the MIT License.

 ## Code of Conduct

-Please review and follow our [Code of Conduct](link-to-code-of-conduct).
+Please be respectful when interacting with this repository.

 ## How to Get Help

-If you have questions or need assistance, you can [mention where contributors can get help or ask questions].
+If you have questions, feel free to reach out via [mention where contributors can contact you].

-## Acknowledgment

-Thank you for considering contributing to our project.
-We value your contributions and look forward to collaborating with you.

-Happy coding!
+Thank you!